adityaraj95/BookSearch/README.md

-# Search Book Using React.js, Google Books API, and MySQL.
+# Search Book Using React.js and Google Books API

-Search local database using Rest API created by me [here](https://github.com/adityaraj95/SpringBoot-MySQL-REST-API.git).
-When book is not found in localDB than it uses the Google Book API to fetch the details.
+Find any book using its ISBN number.
+Only 13- numeric version of ISBN is allowed.

 React is used along side JavaScript for Validation and Search process.